-- d) We will align regulatory frameworks to accelerate and mainstream sustainable business behavior and adopt sustainable business and finance legislation that is country-led and context-specific, supported by capacity building for developing countries.
+d) We will align regulatory frameworks to accelerate and mainstream sustainable business behavior and adopt sustainable business and finance legislation that is country-led and context-specific, supported by capacity building for developing countries.
 We call for the adoption of national sustainable finance mobilization strategies, integrated into national financing frameworks.
-We urge regulators to promote transition planning for financial institutions, aligned with national pathways and global targets. - e) We encourage adoption of sustainability disclosure legislation based on double materiality, addressing both sustainability risks and business impacts on society.
+We urge regulators to promote transition planning for financial institutions, aligned with national pathways and global targets.

+- e) We encourage adoption of sustainability disclosure legislation based on double materiality, addressing both sustainability risks and business impacts on society.
 While we recognize the International Sustainability Standards Board's (ISSB) progress in harmonizing sustainability disclosures, we note that its standards are not designed to cover the private sector's impact on sustainability.
 To this end, we will transpose at national level the standards of the ISSB and of the Global Reporting Initiative in parallel.
-We will include external audit provisions to enhance trust in reported data and provide capacity-building to support developing countries. - f) We will adopt measures to advance impact management and stewardship, beyond transparency and data disclosure requirements to embed sustainability into business models, governance, operations and stewardship practices.
-To prevent greenwashing and impact-washing, we will adopt appropriate standards for commercial and financial products. - g) We will promote the interoperability of sustainable finance legislation.
+Requests more information on ISSB and GRI standards] - f) We will include external audit provisions to enhance trust in reported data and provide capacitybuilding to support developing countries. - g) We will adopt measures to advance impact management and stewardship, beyond transparency and data disclosure requirements to embed sustainability into business models, governance, operations and stewardship practices.
+To prevent greenwashing and impact-washing, we will adopt appropriate standards for commercial and financial products. - h) We will promote the interoperability of sustainable finance legislation.
 We will establish international dialogue through a global interoperability governance framework.
 We will also leverage existing efforts to develop a roadmap for the interoperability of taxonomies, including the UNFCCC COP29 Presidency's efforts, and we will explore to expand these efforts to also support the interoperability of social taxonomies.
+[Requests clarification on specific elements for a roadmap and information on COP29 Presidency efforts, including a source for the language]